hariom1/QMUL/docs/_prebuilt/userguide.md

   - Interactive map with zoom and pan functionality.
   - Visualizes active nodes and their interactions with connecting lines.

-### Topology
+**Topology**
 This section illustrates the network topology of the scenario.

 - **Purpose:** Shows the relationships and interactions between nodes in a structured topology.
 - **Download:** You can click the "here" link to download a detailed representation of the topology.

-## Realtime Metrics
+## **Realtime Metrics**

-#### **Available Tabs**
-1. **Time Series:**
 ![Time-series](static/userguide/realtime-time-series.png)

-   - Displays graphs of metrics recorded during the execution.
+  Displays graphs of metrics recorded during the execution.
-   - Each graph is interactive, enabling comparison of metrics across participants or scenarios.
+  Each graph is interactive, enabling comparison of metrics across participants or scenarios.

    - Main options:

      - **Filters:** Use regex to select the runs to display.
      - **Axes:** Configure the horizontal axis (step, relative, wall).
      - **Smoothing:** Adjust the curve using a slider.

    - Example metrics:

      - *Test (Global)/Accuracy*
      - *Test (Global)/F1Score*

-2. **Scalars:**
 ![Scalars](static/userguide/realtime-scalars.png)

-   - Similar to the Time Series tab but focused on global scalar values, such as accuracy and loss over iterations.
+  Similar to the Time Series tab but focused on global scalar values, such as accuracy and loss over iterations.

-3. **Images (Confusion Matrix):**
+**Images (Confusion Matrix):**
 ![Time-series](static/userguide/realtime-images.png)

-   - Displays the confusion matrix generated during the execution.
+  Displays the confusion matrix generated during the execution.
-   - Used to evaluate the classification performance of the models.
+  Used to evaluate the classification performance of the models.
-   - Each matrix is specific to a participant or global metrics.
+  Each matrix is specific to a participant or global metrics.

-#### **Configuration Options:**
+**Configuration Options:**

 - **Smoothing:** Adjusts the visualization of the curves.
 - **Ignore outliers:** Excludes outlier values in the graphs for a clearer representation.
 - **Card size:** Modifies the size of the graphs.